hartwigmedical/hmftools/count-bam-lines/README.md

 * Is not duplicated
 * Is neither secondary nor supplementary

-It then applies GC Normalization to calculate the read ratios.
-It can optionally apply a diploid normalization (to be used for reference samples)
+It then applies GC normalization to calculate the read ratios.

+The reference ratios then have a further diploid normalization applied to them.
+This normalization assumes that the median ratio of the surrounding 10Mbase window (minimum 1Mbases readable) is diploid.

 Finally, the Bioconductor copy number package is used to generate segments from the ratio file.